shashmaurya/CarND-LaneLines-P1/writeup_template.md

 The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+* Reflect the work done in a written report

 [//]: # (Image References)

-#[image1]: ./examples/grayscale.jpg "Grayscale"
 [image1]: ./test_images_output/solidWhiteCurve_hough.png "Line Segments - Hough"
-[image1]: ./test_images_output/solidWhiteCurve_finalLines.png "Final Lane Markings"
+[image2]: ./test_images_output/solidWhiteCurve_finalLines.png "Final Lane Markings"
 ---

 ### Reflection